Testing Implementation of FAMTAR: Adaptive Multipath Routing: Related work

-FAMTAR was developed to answer the aforementioned problems.
-This was possible thanks to the development of flow-aware traffic handling, such as Flow-Aware Networking (FAN) \cite{FAN_first}.
+The development of FAMTAR was possible thanks to the advances in flow-aware traffic handling, such as Flow-Aware Networking (FAN) \cite{FAN_first}.
 There were attempts to increase the efficiency of routing with the use of FAN, as presented, for example, in \cite{FAN_routing}.
 The technique of trunk reservation borrowed from the telephone network is proposed in this paper for route selection.
 It is assumed that a path for a flow is chosen based on the bandwidth it requires.
 Also, a simple intelligent routing for FAN is presented in \cite{intelligent_FAN}, where it is assumed that only non-congested links are considered when forwarding packets.
 However, it is not specified how to inform all routers about the congested links.
 FAMTAR provides a solution to that problem.
 Moreover, FAMTAR is a general idea, not specific to FAN networks.

+The basic implementation of FAMTAR can be extended with other existing solutions, like admission \cite{FAMTAR_AC} and congestion control approaches or source-based routing.
+Here we present some examples of mechanisms and algorithms which can be considered for future research.